azoth-lang/azoth.tools.bootstrap/Compiler.Types/README.md

 reference capability based types can be determined and any errors resulting from capability violation reported.

-Note: plain types used to be called antetypes and that term is still being cleaned up in the codebase.

 ## Conventions

 This project doesn't prefix interfaces used as traits with "`I`".
 This is because the